ArisMontclair/CLAWRION/README.md

 ```
 You (iPhone browser)
-    ↕  WebRTC (your voice goes up, Aris's voice comes down)
+    ↕  WebRTC (your voice goes up, OpenClaw's voice comes down)
 Synology (this repo)
     ├── Bot (handles WebRTC, pipeline)
     └── Caddy (HTTPS)
     ↕  HTTP (text + audio)
 Modal GPU (cloud, on-demand)
     ├── Whisper → turns your voice into text
-    └── Fish Speech → turns Aris's text into voice
+    └── Fish Speech → turns OpenClaw's text into voice
     ↕  HTTP (text)
-This server (Aris's brain)
+This server (OpenClaw's brain)
     └── OpenClaw → memory, tools, coaching, personality
 ```

 When you speak:
 1. Browser sends audio to Synology bot
 2. Bot sends audio to Modal → Whisper turns it into text
-3. Bot sends text to OpenClaw (Aris's brain) on your server
+3. Bot sends text to OpenClaw (OpenClaw's brain) on your server
-4. Aris thinks and writes a response
+4. OpenClaw thinks and writes a response
 5. Bot sends response to Modal → Fish Speech turns it into voice
 6. Voice plays in your browser